Banksy Lost a Trademark Battle in the E.U.

 After Quotes From His Past Come Back to Haunt Him

-The famous and mysterious street artist Banksy lost a trademark battle with the greeting card company Full Colour Black.
+The famous and mysterious street artist Banksy lost a trademark battle with Full Color Black’s greeting card company.
 The European Union Intellectual Property Office (EUIPO) ruled that the trademark of one of Banksy’s paintings is invalid.
 What makes things worse is that Banksy and his lawyer could be the ones to blame for their loss.

 The trademark in question is of one of Banksy’s most famous pieces of art: Laugh Now.
 The artwork depicts a monkey with a sign which states Laugh now, but one day we’ll be in charge.

 The greeting card company Full Colour Black specializes in street art greeting cards.
 Full Colour Black uses the same image as Laugh Now but changes the wording on the sign to quotes such as Bald Is Best and I Bought It on Expenses.

 How Banky’s Own Words Were Used Against Him

 Pest Control, the company in charge of certifying the authenticity of Banksy’s art, filed for a trademark claim with the EUIPO.
 Full Colour Black then fought back on this claim, calling for a cancellation of the trademark.
 They argued that the trademark was non-distinctive and filed in bad faith.

 Additionally, Full Colour Black argued that the artwork was spray-painted in a public place where it was free to be photographed and spread by the public.
 The ruling states that “Banksy permitted parties to disseminate his work and even provided high-resolution versions of his work on his website and invited the public to download them and produce their own items.”

 In his own book Wall and Piece, Banksy says that “copyright is for losers”.